Insurgency in Balochistan: Human rights issues

-Militant groups like Lashkar-e-Jhangvi have systematically targeted Shia Muslims in Balochistan, with about 600 being killed in attacks in recent years.
+Militant groups like Lashkar-e-Jhangvi had systematically targeted Shia Muslims in Balochistan, with about 600 being killed in attacks by 2017.

 During a camp at Broken Chair, Geneva, Baloch Republican Party (BRP) leader Sher Baz Bugti alleged that Baloch youth, women and children were kept in "torture cells".
 BRP chief Brahumdagh Bugti called upon human rights organisation, including the United Nations, to take steps to stop the alleged "Baloch genocide".

 Sunni extremism and religious persecution of Zikris

 The activities of terrorist organisations such as Lashkar-i-Jhangvi and Tehrik-i-Taliban Pakistan, have produced a surge in religious extremism in Balochistan.
 Hindus, Shias (including Hazaras) and Zikris have been targeted, resulting in the migration of over 300,000 of them from Baluchistan.

 Baloch Liberation Front (BLF) and Baloch Liberation Army (BLA) have also targeted Zikris in the province.

 Supreme Court investigation

 There are more than 5,000 cases of 'forced disappearances' in Balochistan.
-Many are innocent and stuck in Pakistan's slow court system whilst others are in prison awaiting charges on a range of things such as gun smuggling and robbery.
+Many are innocent and stuck in Pakistan's slow court system while others are in prison awaiting charges on a range of things such as gun smuggling and robbery.
 The chief justice of an apex court of Pakistan asked about the situation and said it was going out of control in Balochistan.
 The Supreme Court is currently investigating the "missing persons" and issued an arrest warrant for the former Military Dictator Pervez Musharaff.
 Furthermore, the Chief Justice of the court said the military must act under the government's direction and follow well-defined parameters set by the Constitution.